NethServer/ns8-core/docs/core/vpn.md

 Configuration file is saved inside `/etc/wireguard/wg0.conf`, public and private keys are saved inside `/etc/nethserver/wg0.{pub,key}`.

 The configuration file is initialized by `create-cluster` and `join-node` actions.
-Its contents reflect the `wg0` VPN runtime settings, which are dumped by the `apply-vpn-routes` command (handler of the "vpn-changed" and "leader-changed" events) and by `systemctl stop wg-quick@wg0`, using the `wg-quick save` command.

 Local modification to the configuration file can be merged into the runtime state with the following command:

     systemctl reload wg-quick@wg0

-Runtime changes can be persisted to the configuration file with the following command, until the next `apply-vpn-routes` run:
+Runtime changes can be persisted to the configuration file with the following command:

     wg-quick save wg0

+The `apply-vpn-routes` command is the handler of the "vpn-changed" and "leader-changed" events.
+It is also executed at system startup, after Redis is synchronized with the leader node (or is the cluster leader by itself).
+That command:

+* reads VPN and IP routing settings from Redis
+* applies changes to runtime WireGuard and IP routing configuration, to reflect the configuration from Redis
+* invokes `wg-quick save wg0` to overwrite the `wg0.conf` configuration file